-A new neighborhood park is coming to an undeveloped area in the Midway, on Griggs Street between Lexington and Hamline Avenues.
-This area is diverse, but recognized as being park-poor.
-Midway Peace Park (formerly referred to as the Park at Griggs) is part of the City of St. Paul’s long-term vision to create vibrant outdoor gathering spaces that strengthen community connections along the Green Line.
-The park will serve both as a destination along the Green Line, which has few parks along its route, and as an important local park for the neighborhood, the Gordon Parks High School, High School for the Recording Arts, and residents of the adjacent Skyline Tower.
+A new neighborhood park is under construction in the Midway, at 416 Griggs Street between University Avenue and St. Anthony Avenue.
+This area is diverse, but recognized as lacking parks and green space.
+Midway Peace Park (formerly referred to as the Park at Griggs) is part of the City of Saint Paul’s long-term vision to create vibrant outdoor gathering spaces that strengthen community connections along the Green Line.
+The park will serve both as a destination along the Green Line, which has few parks along its route, and as an important local park for the neighborhood, Gordon Parks High School, High School for the Recording Arts, and residents of the adjacent Skyline Tower.

 Project Leadership & Key Partners

-The City of Saint Paul Parks and Recreation Department and Trust for Public Land are sharing leadership of this project, however the City is responsible for construction.
-Other partners include Union Park District Council, Gordon Parks High School, Lexington-Hamline Community Council, CommonBond Communities, and many others.
+The City of Saint Paul - Parks and Recreation Department and Trust for Public Land are sharing leadership of this project, however the City is responsible for construction.
+Other partners include Union Park District Council, Gordon Parks High School, Hamline-Midway Coalition, Lexington-Hamline Community Council, CommonBond Communities, and many others.

 - 2014 – Park area included in Greening the Green Line Guidebook